michelegz/astro-web-indexer/README.md

 ### Managing the Application

 The `build.sh` script provides several commands to manage the application's lifecycle:
+- `./build.sh build`: Builds (or rebuilds) the Docker images and starts the services.
+- `./build.sh build --no-cache`: Forces a complete rebuild of the images without using Docker's cache.
+This is useful when you have issues with outdated dependencies.
 - `./build.sh start`: Starts the containers without rebuilding.
 - `./build.sh stop`: Stops the containers.
 - `./build.sh logs`: Follows the logs from all running containers.